 As I’ve thought about letting my kids chase their dreams, their potential future occupations are just a part of the overall picture.
-Pursuing passion is also about expression, creativity, and discovering who God made you to be.
+Pursuing a passion is also about expression, creativity, and discovering who God made you be.
 It’s an exciting journey, and I’m just grateful I’m along for the ride.

 Here are three things I’m learning about helping my kids pursue their dreams:

 - Teach responsibility.
 If Junior signs up for something he thinks he’ll enjoy, but it ultimately doesn’t pan out, make sure Junior sticks it out for the season or through the recital (or whatever the activity’s culminating event is).
 If we as adults quit everything we didn’t like as soon as we stopped liking it, we’d all be unemployed.
-By encouraging Junior to finish out his commitment, you help him build character that will translate to every area of life–school, work, marriage, faith, etc. Once the initial commitment is over, re-evaluate.
+By encouraging Junior to finish out his commitment, you help him build the character that will translate to every area of life–school, work, marriage, faith, etc. Once the initial commitment is over, re-evaluate.
 If Junior still wants to quit, so be it.
 If he rediscovers his love (remember, his love; not yours) for the activity, soldier on.

 - Let them see your passion for their dream.
 Yeah, guys, we get pumped up for Pop Warner and AAU.
 We don’t get so pumped for dance recitals and gymnastics meets.
 If you leave all of this to mom, your kids will be crushed.
-Join your kids on their pursuit of their dreams.
+Join your kids in the pursuit of their dreams.
 Whether it is a tennis club they want to join, kids tumbling classes or music class, do things with them.
 If they’re into sports, help them train.
 Get them that baseball swing trainer they’ve been going on about, for example.
 It is also important to cheer them on, encourage them, praise them, and correct gently when needed.
 Let them see that you’re excited about their excitement.